neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 #### 1. Find the up-to-date source code of the staking module

 1. Locate the current version of the `staking` module used by CosmosHub.
-Check the [chain registry](https://github.com/cosmos/chain-registry/blob/e346b6dbc0d901eec5e8704e0a7736bfdaa3dca9/cosmoshub/chain.json#L36-L37) to find the repository and version in use, e.g., `v19.2.0`.
+Check the [chain registry](https://github.com/cosmos/chain-registry/blob/5e684932c8421a59cebe0b4cc5a2fde2d0633b44/cosmoshub/chain.json#L36-L37) to find the repository and version in use, e.g., `v21.0.0`.
-2. In the `gaia` repository for `v19.2.0`, locate the [cosmos-sdk](https://github.com/cosmos/gaia/blob/v19.2.0/go.mod#L24) import in the `go.mod` file, e.g., `v0.50.9`.
+2. In the `gaia` repository for `v21.0.0`, locate the [cosmos-sdk](https://github.com/cosmos/gaia/blob/v21.0.0/go.mod#L24) import in the `go.mod` file, e.g., `v0.50.9`.
+In this case, the `cosmos-sdk` version is replaced with a special release [v0.50.9-lsm](https://github.com/cosmos/gaia/blob/v21.0.0/go.mod#L251-L252)
-3. Access the `staking` module's source code in the [cosmos-sdk with tag v0.50.9](https://github.com/cosmos/cosmos-sdk/tree/v0.50.9/x/staking).
+3. Access the `staking` module's source code in the [cosmos-sdk with tag v0.50.9-lsm](https://github.com/cosmos/cosmos-sdk/tree/v0.50.9-lsm/x/staking).

 :::note
 Currently used versions might be different by the time you read this.